Utrecht , 2012

 MOONLIFE CONCEPT STORE

-Moon Life proposed that 40 years after the first human being set foot on the moon, it is now a time for a more democratic, peaceful, artistic and cultural investigation of space.
-Recent financial cutbacks have forced governmental agencies like NASA to collaborate with amateur researches, private parties, and commercial space companies.
+Moon Life proposed that 40 years after the first human being set foot on the moon, it is now time for a more democratic, peaceful, artistic, and cultural investigation of space.
+Recent financial cutbacks have forced governmental agencies like NASA to collaborate with amateur researchers, private parties, and commercial space companies.
 This is a cautious start to a democratization process that Moon Life wants to take further.
-Artists, designers, and architects are encouraged to think radically about concepts for habitat design for moon life, creating a platform for the public to engage with such notions, and to discuss the ‘public-ness’ of the possibility of living on the moon.
+Artists, designers, and architects are encouraged to think radically about concepts for habitat design for moon life, creating a platform for the public to engage with such notions and to discuss the "public-ness" of the possibility of living on the moon.

 The extraterrestrial context, with its extreme conditions, restrictions, and opportunities, forces us to abandon familiar points of departure in the design process.
-This process can lead to innovative and functional tools for our earthly existence; a point that has already been proved by the aerospace industry (Velcro, microwave, Internet, laptop, MP3 player, airbags, etc.).
+This process can lead to innovative and functional tools for our earthly existence—a point already proven by the aerospace industry (Velcro, microwave, Internet, laptop, MP3 player, airbags, etc.).
 With the interdisciplinary character of the project (science, technology, art and design) in a futuristic context, Moon Life aims to initiate new developments in design culture.
-Is it possible to create a future-oriented, innovative impulse in the same way that Constant’s New Babylon did in his time?
+Is it possible to create a future-oriented, innovative impulse in the same way that Constant's New Babylon did in his time?

 Alicia Framis Moon Cola, 2009